cimbul/tartan-os/README.md

   * Rust 1.48.0 _nightly_ toolchain, for better cross-compilation features in Cargo
   * [QEMU](https://www.qemu.org/) 5.1
   * bash, for the UEFI launcher script
+  * Python 3.2+ for booting 32-bit Arm only

 In order to edit the ACPI parser integration tests, you will also need tools documented at [acpi/tests/parse/README.md](acpi/tests/parse/).